heshanu/heshanu/readme.md

 - 🔭 I’m a self learner(coursera,udemy,edx)!
 -    I'm a Microsoft Learn Student Ambassador
-- 🔭 I’m currenly learning and developing Angular,React, SpringBoot frameworks !
+- 🔭 I’m currenly learning and developing Angular,React, React Native, SpringBoot frameworks !
 - 🌱 I’m currenly Undergraduate at University of Vocational Technology(UoVT)
 - 👯 I’m looking to collaborate with others,Technology must be free to everyone
 - 🥅 2023 Goals: Contribute more to Open Source projects